Ph0ntomm/Ph0ntomm/README.md

 - 👋 Hi, I’m @Ph0ntomm
 - 👀 I’m interested in ...Literally anything to do with programming.
-From website development to AI, robotics
+From app development to AI, robotics
 - 📫 How to reach me ...you can email me bober_smachniu@mail.ru or discord ph0ntom.

 <!---